Atomahawk/atomahawk.github.io/_posts/2017-4-18-How-to-Train-A-Data-Scientist.md

 But finding and working with a well-qualified data scientist was a completely different story.
 Instead of fighting desperately, it was easier to jump head first into the vast ocean of tech innovation in the SoMa district of San Francisco.
 It's easier to hustle when you're at the center of a strong community.

-## At Metis in San Francisco, it's trial by :fire:.
+## At Metis in San Francisco, it's trial by :fire:

 For a workaholic like me, it's almost a dream come true.
 Unfairly short deadlines combined with an seemingly endless list of resources and things to learn.
 It's like a digital Disneyland - moving from scary rides to awesome rides at the speed of stamina and mental energy.